Fepozopo/termagick/README.md

   - The CLI validates parameters (required/optional, numeric ranges, boolean parsing)… read the prompts carefully and follow examples shown in the prompt hints.
 - fzf not invoked:
   - If you press `/` and see the fallback list prompt, ensure `fzf` is installed and in your `PATH`.
 The program calls `fzf` directly (see `fzf.go`).

+- Preview not appearing or debugging preview issues:
+  - Preview is best-effort and depends on your terminal supporting one of the protocols (kitty, iTerm2 OSC 1337, or Sixel).
+If no supported protocol is detected, no preview will be shown.
+  - Enable preview debug logging to stderr with `PREVIEW_DEBUG=1`.
+Debug messages are prefixed with `termagick-preview:` and will show the detection and fallback decisions the previewer makes.
+  - You can influence protocol detection and behavior with environment variables:
+    - `SIXEL_PREVIEW=1` — force-enable Sixel capability detection if your terminal supports Sixel but heuristics do not detect it.
+    - `KITTY_PREVIEW_COLS` and `KITTY_PREVIEW_ROWS` — optional sizing hints used by the kitty graphics placement logic to request a specific render area.
+  - Detection uses common environment hints (for example `KITTY_WINDOW_ID`, `TERM`, `TERM_PROGRAM`, `ITERM_SESSION_ID`, `KONSOLE_VERSION`, and `WT_SESSION`) so ensure your terminal exposes standard variables.
+If preview fails despite appearing to be supported, enable `PREVIEW_DEBUG` to see why a protocol was skipped or errored.
+  - Previews are non-blocking; failures to render will not interrupt the interactive editor, but the debug logs can help you diagnose and (if needed) force appropriate behavior via the env vars listed above.